tc39/proposal-signals/README.md

 **Q**: Why doesn't this proposal include an `effect()` function, when effects are necessary for any practical usage of Signals?

 **A**: Effects inherently tie into scheduling and disposal, which are managed by frameworks and outside the scope of this proposal.
-Instead, this proposal includes the basis for implementing effects through the `effect`/`startEffects`/`stopEffects` API.
+Instead, this proposal includes the basis for implementing effects through the more low-level `Signal.Effect` API.

 **Q**: Why are subscriptions automatic rather than providing a manual interface?

 **A**: Experience has shown that manual subscription interfaces for reactivity are un-ergonomic and error-prone.
 Automatic tracking is a core feature of Signals.

-**Q**: Why does the `effect` callback run synchronously, rather than scheduled in a microtask?
+**Q**: Why does the `notify` callback run synchronously, rather than scheduled in a microtask?

-**A**: Because `effect` cannot read or write Signals, there is no unsoundness brought on by calling it synchronously.
-A typical `effect` callback will add a Signal to an Array to be read later, or mark a bit somewhere.
-It is unnecessary and expensive to make a separate microtask for these sorts of actions.
+**A**: Because `notify` cannot read or write Signals, there is no unsoundness brought on by calling it synchronously.
+A typical `notify` callback will add a Signal to an Array to be read later, or mark a bit somewhere.
+It is unnecessary and impractically expensive to make a separate microtask for all of these sorts of actions.

 **Q**: This API is missing some nice things that my favorite framework provides, which makes it easier to program with Signals.
 Can that be added to the standard too?